 - Low bed.

-- Non-slip padded mats placed next to bed.
+- Non-slip padded mats are placed next to the bed.

-- Install bed rails to prevent falling out of bed, as well as to give extra support for sitting up and getting in and out of bed.
+- Install bed rails to prevent falling out of bed and provide extra support for sitting up and getting in and out of bed.

 - Remove clutters and secure cables.

-- Either remove rug or taped it down securely
+- Either remove the rug or tape it down securely

 13% of falls occurred in the bathroom.